Fire App Builder: A Starter Kit for Java-based Amazon Fire TV and Android Apps

 - Search functionality and search results: Text search within your app.
-Also includes intent filters to integrate with the global Fire TV search if your media is integrated into the Fire TV catalog.
+Also includes intent filters to integrate with the global Fire TV search if your media is integrated into the Amazon Catalog.

-- Exoplayer-based Amazon Media Player for streaming media: The media player includes closed captions (in-band and out-band), HTTP Live Streaming (HLS), bandwidth settings, and more.
+- Exoplayer-based Amazon media player for streaming media: The media player includes closed caption support (in-band and out-band), HTTP Live Streaming (HLS), bandwidth settings, and more.

 - Components for ads, analytics, authorization, and in-app purchasing: More than 10 components that you can easily plug into your app and configure through XML files.
 Some of these components include Amazon in-app purchases, Login with Amazon, Facebook Login, Omniture Analytics, Flurry Analytics, Adobe Pass Authentication, Freewheel ads, and VAST 2.0 ads.

 Changing the App's Appearance